kando-menu/design/README.md

-# mockups
+# 🎨 Kando Design

-🎨 Mockups for Kando
+This repository contains some mockups for Kando.
+Feel free to reuse them under the terms of the CC-BY-4.0 license.